Cuyahoga River: Flooding

 Some attempts (including dams and dredging) have been made to control flooding along the Cuyahoga River basin.
 As a result of speculative land development, buildings have been erected on many flat areas that are only a few feet above normal river levels.
 Sudden strong rain or snow storms can create severe flooding in these low-lying areas.

 The upper Cuyahoga River, starting at 1093 ft over 84 mi from its mouth, drops in elevation fairly steeply, creating falls and rapids in some places; the lower Cuyahoga River only drops several feet along the last several miles of the lower river to 571 ft at the mouth on Lake Erie, resulting in relatively slow-moving waters that can take a while to drain compared to the upper Cuyahoga.

 Some tributary elevations above are higher than the Cuyahoga River elevation, because of small waterfalls at or near their confluences; and distances are measured in "river miles" along the river's length from its mouth on Lake Erie.

 Accidents

 On August 25, 2020, a Holland Oil and Gas fuel tanker crashed on Route 8 near Akron and Cuyahoga Falls, killing one individual and causing a fire that leaked fuel into the southern section of the river.
 The fire was extinguished by the Akron Fire Department and the river section and surrounding area were promptly cleaned up.
 The fatal road crash marked the first and only river fire incident on the Cuyahoga since June 1969.
 However, as scholar Anne Jefferson notes:

+Wildlife

+There are many mussel species found in the Cuyahoga River.
+One of these, the white heelsplitter (Lasmigonna complana) is not found in Lake Erie, unlike many other species of mussel, perhaps having been introduced through canals connecting the water systems around Lake Erie.
+The elktoe mussel (Alasmidonta marginata), an endangered species, is also found here, despite being threatened by the zebra mussel.
+The crayfish species Cambarus propinquus sanborni is also found in the Cuyahoga River system, as well as some of its oxbow lakes.

+In 2021 the National Park Service, partnering with the U.S. Army Corps of Engineers, introduced various endangered mussel species and lake sturgeons into the Cuyahoga River in an effort to support their numbers, thus demonstrating considerable improvement with pollution levels.

+Due to successful reintroduction measures and a lack of natural predators, there is a sizable white-tailed deer population at Cuyahoga Valley National Park.
+Due to conservation concerns, this deer population is regulated by the National Park Service in addition to local agencies.
+According to the National Park Service, other mammal species around the Cuyahoga River include coyote, gray fox, red fox, rodents (especially mice, squirrels, and chipmunks), shrews, moles, and numerous bat species.
+Semi-aquatic mammals include otter, mink, beaver, and muskrat.

+The National Park Service states that a number of plant species around the Cuyahoga River are invasive, their presence due to human interaction with the local environment.